 Click Map questions let you get feedback directly on an image.
-You can add an image to your survey and ask survey takers to click a certain spot on the image.
-For example, if you upload a picture of your product, you could ask people to click the part of the package that is most appealing to them.
+You can add an image to your survey and ask survey takers to click one spot on the image.
+For example, if you upload a picture of your product, you could ask people to click the one part of the package that is most appealing to them.

 To add a Click Map question to your survey:

 To make your Click Map question required, click the Options tab and check the box to Require an answer to this question.

 The Click Map question isn't accessible to people using a screen reader to take your survey, so if you make it required some people may not be able to finish your survey.

 In the Analyze Results section, you can see where people clicked on your image.